-- 1. SAIT is committed to academic integrity, which is grounded in SAIT's fundamental values of fairness, integrity, respect, safety and transparency.
+- SAIT is committed to academic integrity, which is grounded in SAIT's fundamental values of fairness, integrity, respect, safety and transparency.
 Academic integrity also involves honesty, responsibility and trust.
 SAIT requires its employees and students to honour these values at all times. - 2.
 All members of the SAIT community share the responsibility to create a working and learning environment where student academic misconduct is discouraged, reported and addressed.
-In particular: - a) Students are responsible for: - Gaining the skills and knowledge related to citation and applying this to their work.
-Students who are in doubt about documentation guidelines and conventions, rules of citation, etc., applicable to a course or program should consult with their instructor before presenting work for evaluation. - ii) Meeting their instructors' expectations about the accepted degree of collaboration in evaluations and assessments. - iii) Refraining from helping others to commit academic misconduct. - iv) Taking reasonable precautions to prevent their work being used by others. - v) Upholding SAIT's standards of academic integrity and not committing academic misconduct. - b) Instructors are responsible for: - Making their expectations under this procedure clear and explicit in their evaluation and assessment instructions to students, including but not limited to clear communication of acceptable collaboration. - ii) Helping to reduce the opportunity for students to commit academic misconduct, through appropriate design and administration of evaluations and assessments. - iii) Responding to suspected incidents of academic misconduct in accordance with this procedure.
+In particular: - a) Students are responsible for: - i) Gaining the skills and knowledge related to citation and applying this to their work.
+Students who are in doubt about documentation guidelines and conventions, rules of citation, etc., applicable to a course or program should consult with their instructor before presenting work for evaluation.